YIELD App Price Tops $0.53 on Major Exchanges (YLD)

-YIELD App (CURRENCY:YLD) traded 0.9% lower against the U.S. dollar during the 24 hour period ending at 19:00 PM ET on October 7th.
-One YIELD App coin can currently be purchased for about $0.53 or 0.00000976 BTC on major cryptocurrency exchanges.
-YIELD App has a market capitalization of $66.41 million and approximately $351,922.00 worth of YIELD App was traded on exchanges in the last 24 hours.
-Over the last week, YIELD App has traded up 22.6% against the U.S. dollar.
+YIELD App (CURRENCY:YLD) traded down 2.7% against the dollar during the twenty-four hour period ending at 12:00 PM Eastern on October 10th.
+One YIELD App coin can currently be purchased for about $0.53 or 0.00000960 BTC on exchanges.
+In the last week, YIELD App has traded up 9.5% against the dollar.
+YIELD App has a market cap of $67.05 million and approximately $726,721.00 worth of YIELD App was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.